 According to Egyptian beliefs, after death, the soul of the deceased would embark on a perilous journey through the underworld.

-On the way, they had to face a series of trials and obstacles.
-As is obvious by now, one of the most significant obstacles was Apophis himself.
+On the way, they had to face a series of trials and obstacles, with one of the most significant obstacles being Apophis himself.

 In many of the accounts, he would lie in wait for the soul in the underworld, ready to attack and devour it.

 Frequently Apophis was really lying in wait for Ra.
-It was thought that if Apophis were to succeed in attacking Ra, it would bring about the destruction of the entire cosmos.
+It was thought that if Apophis were to succeed in defeating Ra, it would bring about the destruction of the entire cosmos and unending darkness.

-As a result, Apophis was difficult to defeat, which only added to the fear and respect he commanded.
+Apophis was said to be difficult to defeat, which only added to the fear and respect he commanded.

 To protect the soul from Apophis, the ancient Egyptians developed a variety of funerary spells and rituals.

-For example, in the Book of the Dead, there are several spells that instruct the deceased on how to identify and defeat Apophis.
+For example, in the Book of the Dead, there are several spells that instruct the deceased on how to identify and defeat Apophis and how to protect oneself from his malevolent influence.

 These spells often involve the use of protective amulets, incantations, and symbolic gestures.

-In the Book of Gates, the gods are depicted as assisting Ra in his battle against Apophis.
+In the Book of Gates, the gods are depicted as assisting Ra in his repeated battles against Apophis and thereby protecting the universe from the forces of darkness.

 The text describes the gods as forming a protective barrier around Ra's boat, which shields him from Apophis' attacks.